Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script executes permission to all subordinate directories of current directory
+script that creates a directory called my_dir with permissions 751